PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

-#Writing "MD" files that can be converted to HTML with MDreader
+# WritingWriting "MD" files that can be converted to HTML with MDreader

-##1.
-Basic MD Text Entry
+## 1. Basic MD Text Entry

 Text is entered normally with only a single proportional font.
 Paragraphs must be separated by one (or more) lines of white space.
 Paragraphs are rendered with one line of white space between them even if two or more spacing lines are used in the text file.
 If no whitespace separates paragraphs MDreader will render them as one single continuous paragraph.